Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 -->

 <!--
-### Scatterplot Matrices {#MorePlots.Scatmat}
+### Scatter-plot Matrices {#MorePlots.Scatmat}

-Another approach to graphing a set of variables is to look at a matrix of all possible pairwise scatterplots of the variables.
+Another approach to graphing a set of variables is to look at a matrix of all possible pairwise scatter-plots of the variables.
 The `scatterplot-matrix` function will produce such a plot.
 The data

     (def hardness (list 45 55 61 66 71 71 81 86 53 60 64 68 79 81 56